chrisekelley/coconut/docs/forms.md

-# Examplation of forms and form markup
+# Explanation of forms and form markup

 admin_reg.js is for the users of the app - in your case, the midwives, nurses, or doctors who would be entering data into the app.